OCTOBER 2025 READING LIST

 THE 100 BY KASS MORGAN (AUDIO)

-No one has set foot on Earth in centuries -- until now.
+No one has stepped on Earth in centuries — until this moment.

 I discovered The 100 ages ago, but when the series became a television show, I leaned into the visual depiction of the story.
 I watched the first season with excitement and found the plot intriguing, but for some reason, I never continued with the story.
 Now, years later, I decided to give the books a try.
 I was surprised to find that listening to the book was fascinating.
 The bouncing around from character to character was neither unsettling nor creative.
 I had some difficulty at times to keep up with the proper timeline, whether in the present or while reading a flashback.
 However, it did not take long for me to realize where I was in the story.

 Looking to write my own book with multiple points of view, reading 100 was a helpful exercise in understanding the balance between different characters and how to humanize each person.
 The background (flashback) and internal thoughts (present) made the story more intriguing.
-There weren’t distinctive villains and heroes.
+There weren’t any distinctive villains and heroes.
 The book is a young adult novel after all, so there are plenty of moments when the delinquents who were sent to earth mess up.

 What I struggled with were the flashback moments and Glass’s character.
 I hope she becomes an essential character who significantly affects the story, but having a character back on the spaceship made the story feel a little jolted, going back and forth between those who made it to Earth.
 It could be that Glass’s character was a little flat.
 She had her history, but it seemed disjointed with the exciting experiences on the ground as Clark, Wells, and others re-explored Earth.